-Over 1.5 billion people celebrate the Muslim holy month of Ramadan every spring.
+Over 1.5 billion people celebrate the Muslim holy month of Ramadan every year.
 Even if you don't celebrate Ramadan yourself, it's polite to know how to wish someone a happy Ramadan.
 Keep reading for appropriate Ramadan greetings for the Muslim celebrants in your life.

 Thoughtful Ramadan Greetings and Wishes to Share

 There are a few standard greetings and Ramadan wishes that are encouraging to Muslims during Ramadan.
 Take a look at the most common Ramadan greetings in Arabic and what they mean in English.

 The most common greeting during Ramadan is Ramadan Mubarak (Rah-ma-dawn Moo-bar-ack).
 It essentially means "blessed Ramadan" or "happy Ramadan."

 Ramadan Kareem (rah-ma-dawn kah-reem) means "have a generous Ramadan" or "noble Ramadan."
 It can also mean "may Ramadan be generous to you."
 Some people believe that it's most appropriate to use this greeting before or after the holy month, and not during Ramadan itself.

 Ramadan ends with Eid al-Fitr, "the festival of breaking the fast."
 It marks the end of fasting.
 You can wish someone Eid Mubarak (eed moo-bar-ack), which means "blessed feast," at the end of Ramadan.